Gordon Ramsay's pumpkin soup with wild mushrooms recipe

 Method

-1. For the pumpkin purée, preheat the oven to 170°C/Gas Mark 3.
-Cut the pumpkin in half horizontally and remove the seeds - save these to make a snack (see tip).
+1. Heat the oven to 170C (150C, Gas 3).
+Cut the pumpkin in half horizontally and remove the seeds - save them to make a snack (see tips below).
 Score the flesh, season with salt and pepper, then rub with the cut garlic halves.
 Lay rosemary sprigs and a garlic half in each pumpkin half.
 Drizzle with a little olive oil and place on baking trays.

-4. Stir in the pumpkin purée and Parmesan, then pour in the stock.
+4. Stir in the soft pumpkin and Parmesan, then pour in the stock.
 Bring to the boil, lower the heat and simmer for 10–12 minutes.
 Stir in the cream and heat for a minute.

 5. In batches, ladle the soup into a blender and blend until smooth.
 Add the butter and blitz again to a velvety smooth texture.
 Pour the soup into a clean pan to reheat.

-6. For the garnish, heat the olive oil in a frying pan and fry the mushrooms over a high heat for a few minutes until the moisture released has cooked off and the pan is quite dry.
+6. For the wild mushroom garnish, heat the olive oil in a frying pan and fry the mushrooms over a high heat for a few minutes until the moisture released has cooked off and the pan is quite dry.
 Add the butter, season the mushrooms and stir, then remove from the heat.

 Top tip for making Gordon Ramsay's pumpkin soup